scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

       lazy val value = <RHS>
     }

-Here is an example of an manually written implementation equivalent to what the compiler currently does:
+Here is an example of a manually written implementation equivalent to what the compiler currently does:

     final class LazyCell {
       @volatile var bitmap_0: Boolean = false